GabrielBG010/FinalProject/README.md

 Due to time constraint, it was only possible to develop for only one specific virtual environment or OS.
 In this case, it was in Anaconda on Windows.
 However, given enough resources, it may be easy to scale.

+Another limitation was the integration test, since Travis does not do well with Condas Environments under Windows, we needed to simulate enough environments in our computers in order to check the integration of our code...